Southwest Airlines Infant Policy

 How To Reach A Live Agent For Southwest Add Lap Infant To Reservation?

-According to the infant on lap Southwest guidelines, there are different approaches available for passengers that help them talk to the official representative to initiate the process of Southwest add lap infant to reservation.
+According to the infant on lap Southwest guidelines, there are different approaches available for passengers that help them talk to the official representative to initiate the process of adding lap infants to reservations.
 Let’s discuss all the methods one by one.

 1 - Talk To The Representative Via Phone Call

-Whether you have a query about add lap child Southwest online or need assistance on Southwest unaccompanied minor cost, you may dial 1 (800) 435-9792 and speak to the official representative to get immediate help.
+Whether you have a query about adding lap babies online or need assistance on Southwest unaccompanied minor costs, you may dial 1 (800) 435-9792 and speak to the official representative to get immediate help.
 This number also works as Southwest Airlines unaccompanied minor phone number, where you get information regarding unaccompanied minor travel rules and regulations.
 However, If officials are unavailable, passengers can call +1-800-865-1848 to speak with the OTA independent flight attendant.

 2 - Visit Southwest Airlines’ Official Website

-Visiting Southwest Airlines’ official website is also helpful when it comes to reaching out to the representative for assistance on different matters, including how to add lap child in Southwest after booking or how to add twin babies Southwest Airlines after booking.
+Visiting official website is also helpful when it comes to reaching out to the representative for assistance on different matters

 To proceed, you need to open Southwest Airlines' official website and click on the Help Center at the bottom of the page for various assistance options.
 Choose your query under "What do you need help with?" for detailed information on your topic.